UnseenFaith/komada/README.md

 > If a command is present both in the *core* folders and your client folders, your command will override the core one.
-This can let you modify the core behaviour.
+This can let you modify the core behavior.
 Note also that you cannot have more than one command with the same name.

 ```js
 exports.run = (client, msg, [...args]) => {